hpt1mee/hpt1mee/README.md

-# 👋 Hello, I'm Nikolay Simga Gucci!
+# 👋 Hello, I'm Nikolay Sigma Gucci!

 Welcome to my GitHub profile! 🚀 I am an aspiring developer who started my journey in IT in 2022, specifically doing this since 2023.
 Hope I will become a good developer.
 Have a nice day👀
 - **Age:** ***14***